ChewChat/chew.chat/info/rules.md

 4) Spamming (or pinging) any network staff for any reason is strictly prohibited unless they specifically allow it in a channel.

-5) If your usermode includes +B you will be kicked!
-Do not pretend to be a bot!
+5) If your usermode includes +B you will get a network wide kick (kill)